kevinsuedmersen/neural_networks_from_scratch/README.md

   - If $y_i = 0$ and $\hat{y} = 0$, then  $y_i log(\hat{y}_i) = 0$ and $(1 - y_i) log(1 - \hat{y}_i) = 0$, so $L(y_i, \hat{y}_i) = 0$

 in all of the 4 above cases, we get the desired result.
 Also, we need the loss function to be differentiable in order to compute gradients during back propagation and monotonically increasing to avoid local minima (CITATION).
+TODO: Read AK's email about loss function properties!

 We will conclude this section by showing how to compute the complete forward propagation for `batch_size` training examples at once.
 It starts by defining your input data matrix as follows
 $$
 \textbf{X} = \textbf{A}^0,
 $$
-where the feature vectors of each training examples are stacked horizontally in a column-wise fashion.
+where the feature vectors of each training examples are stacked horizontally next to each other in a column-wise fashion.
 Assuming that we have $M$ training examples in our current batch and $n^0$ input features, equation (17) can be written out explicitly as
 $$
 \left[
 \matrix{